ABEO Stock Forecast: All the More Reason to Consider Abeona Therapeutics Inc. (ABEO) Now

-Abeona Therapeutics Inc. (NASDAQ: ABEO) is 17.83% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $3.79 in the current 52-week trading range.
+Abeona Therapeutics Inc. (NASDAQ: ABEO) is 6.37% higher on its value in year-to-date trading and has touched a low of $0.99 and a high of $3.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ABEO stock was last observed hovering at around $1.86 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $5.00 for the next 12 months.
-It is also 76.88% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 53.75% higher than the price target low of $4.00 for the same period.
+The ABEO stock was last observed hovering at around $1.62 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $5.00 for the next 12 months.
+It is also 79.13% off the consensus price target high of $8.00 offered by 3 analysts, but current levels are 58.25% higher than the price target low of $4.00 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)